jcavanagh/spinnaker-monorepo-public/MONOREPO.md

 If you are not wholesale-integrating OSS changes from your forks, you can still pick changes from the OSS monorepo to your private monorepo using the standard cherry-pick process.

-## Converting Existing Pull Requests

-The best approach here is to merge them as they are, into individual repos.
-Then, we pull those changes into the monorepo in batches.

 ## TODO

 - Rework plugin version compatibility checking against the new versioning system

-## Bugs

-- Error from SpinnakerNewIdeaProjectPlugin - tries to read from subtree .git folders and outputs an error
-- Spotless pre-commit hooks get added in all subtrees - needs to move to root
-- Gradle project names for echo and spinnaker-gradle-project don't show up right in IntelliJ
-- Per-project Gradle cache keys?
-- Some gradle errors regarding optimizations disabled regarding protobufs:

-    ```
-    > Task :clouddriver:clouddriver-cloudfoundry:processResources
-    Execution optimizations have been disabled for task ':clouddriver:clouddriver-cloudfoundry:processResources' to ensure correctness due to the following reasons:
-    - Gradle detected a problem with the following location: '/Users/jcavanagh/dev/spinnaker-monorepo-public/clouddriver/clouddriver-cloudfoundry/build/extracted-protos/main'.
-Reason: Task ':clouddriver:clouddriver-cloudfoundry:processResources' uses this output of task ':clouddriver:clouddriver-cloudfoundry:extractProto' without declaring an explicit or implicit dependency.
-This can lead to incorrect results being produced, depending on what order the tasks are executed.
-Please refer to https://docs.gradle.org/7.6.1/userguide/validation_problems.html#implicit_dependency for more details about this problem.
-    ```